 When you’re designing a Jack and Jill bathroom specifically for the kids, try to go for something that can grow with them rather than something that looks too childish.
-This one is a great example of the stylish simplicity that will work for both younger and older kids.
-The all-white aesthetic is bright, airy and cheery, with a white quartz countertop and cabinets with glass knobs.
-I like how the pretty basket also blends in with its white base.
+An all-white aesthetic is bright, airy and cheery, and suits all ages.

-A sweet little en-suite or Jack and Jill arrangement here with classic white pedestal sinks.
-Everything is symmetrical—cute light fittings, simple mirrors and towel holders—except for the single woven basket for towels which helps unify the space.
-I love the beadboard panelling combined with pale blue paint, which enlarges the room more than if it were all one colour.
+Go for a sweet little en-suite or Jack and Jill arrangement with classic white pedestal sinks.
+Keep everything else symmetrical as well: cute light fittings, simple mirrors and towel holders.
+But add a single woven basket for towels to help unify the space.

 Glam it up with an en-suite that’s absolutely saturated in marble and gold.
-How about these metallic basins with their slim gooseneck faucets, and the gorgeous ceiling-hung geo mirrors?
+Think metallic basins with slim gooseneck faucets and a gorgeous ceiling-hung metallic, geometric mirrors.
 Just add loads of fluffy white towels for five-star hotel vibes.

-There’s certainly plenty of room for everything in this contemporary industrial Jack and Jill setup.
-The concrete countertop contrasts well with the warm timber tones and the glossy subway tile, while the black lights and mirror frames add modern flavour.
-The clever wooden ledge is unobtrusive but can manage to hold not only the mirrors but even vases or other decorative elements.
+Ensure there’s plenty of room for everything in your ideal Jack and Jill setup.
+Adding a wooden ledge is clever.
+It will be fairly unobtrusive but can manage to hold not only leaning mirrors but even vases or other decorative elements.

-If you want to set up a shared bathroom for your little Jack and Jill but have limited space and can’t double up on vanities, consider a double trough sink with two sets of taps and faucets.
-So that the littlies can reach the sink and see themselves in the twin mirrors, add a sturdy wooden bench like this whitewashed one.
+Want to set up a shared bathroom for your little Jack and Jill but have limited space and can’t double up on vanities?
+Consider a double trough sink with two sets of taps and faucets.
+So that the littlies can reach the sink and see themselves in the twin mirrors, add a sturdy wooden bench.

-A chic little his and hers ensuite with a shared vanity featuring two sinks and a shared but oversized mirror.
-When you only have one mirror, you can get away with just two wall sconces on either side, but you will probably need to add more ambient overhead light to ensure there are no strange sideways shadows at face level.
+A smaller his and hers ensuite might feature a shared vanity featuring two sinks and a shared but oversized mirror.
+When you only have one mirror, you can get away with just two wall sconces on either side.
+But you will probably need to add more ambient overhead light to ensure there are no strange sideways shadows at face level.

 For more bathroom lighting ideas, you might also like to see our recent article on bathroom lighting options.

-As you can see, designing a “his and hers” en-suite or a multi-user “Jack and Jill” bathroom gives you the chance to have double the fun, allowing you to bring in twice the elements you love while creating a super functional space.
+As you can see, designing a “his and hers” en-suite or a multi-user “Jack and Jill” bathroom gives you the chance to have double the fun.
+It allows you to bring in twice the elements you love while creating a super functional space.